memespring/wiki-platformland-content/adoption.md

 ## Openness

-Be open about what youa re learning through user research and observing usage.
+Be open about what you are learning through user research and observing usage.